ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 However, most libraries do have multi-version documentation enabled, which means that stable and development versions are collected under the same website.

-On the right side of the PyAEDT documentation's title bar, you use the drop-down button to select the version of the documentation.
-For example, consider the PyAEDT documentation:
+For example, consider the PyAEDT documentation: On the right side of the title bar for its documentation, you use the drop-down button to select the version of the documentation.

 - The URL for documentation of the latest stable version is `<https://aedt.docs.pyansys.com/version/stable/index.html>`_.
 - The URL for documentation of the latest development version is `<https://aedt.docs.pyansys.com/version/dev/index.html>`_.